CodeScop/Oge-Mai-Field-Guide/hunts04.md

 Season 4 is unlocked by completing the quest A Bubble Dream, and you can see that questline in Season 3.

-- HuntS4 A Battle of Evolution - **(Note: This has as prerequisite the "HuntS3" quest Battle of Constitution.
-Unlocking Season 4 is not necessary, but since this was released with S4, I'm including it in S4.)** Defeat 1 Dust version of Velts, get Wardrobe: Hunt Battle Helmet
 - HuntS4 Sing Your Enthusiasm - defeat 10 Zanthei, get 20 Hunter Tokens
   - HuntS4 Sing Your Bravery (2/2) - defeat 10 Cursed Hands, get 15 Hunter Tokens
     - HuntS4 Sing Your Commitment (3/4) - achieve 15-day Streak, get 25 Hunter Tokens